Wang Du: Under Emperor Mingzong

 In summer 928, Emperor Mingzong ordered a general campaign against Wang Du, putting Wang Yanqiu in overall command of the operations, assisted by An Shentong (安審通) and Zhang Qianzhao (張虔昭).
-Wang Yanqiu quickly advanced to Ding Prefecture and put it under siege, but the Khitan general, the Xi chieftain Tunei (禿餒) quickly arrived to aid Wang Du.
-They attacked Wang Yanqiu, but Wang Yanqiu repelled their attack, forcing them to withdraw within the Ding city walls.
-Wang Yanqiu then captured Ding's western city.
-However, the main city's walls were secure and difficult to attack, so Wang Yanqiu relaxed his attack, while building a temporary Yiwu headquarters (as Emperor Mingzong put him temporarily in charge of Yiwu), collecting the taxes from the three prefectures (Ding, Qi, and Yi) to supply his troops.
+Wang Yanqiu quickly advanced to Dingzhou and put it under siege, but the Khitan general, the Xi chieftain Tunei (禿餒) quickly arrived to aid Wang Du.
+They attacked Wang Yanqiu, but Wang Yanqiu repelled their attack, forcing them to withdraw within the Dingzhou city walls.
+Wang Yanqiu then captured Dingzhou's western city.
+However, the main city's walls were secure and difficult to attack, so Wang Yanqiu relaxed his attack, while building a temporary Yiwu headquarters (as Emperor Mingzong put him temporarily in charge of Yiwu), collecting the taxes from the three prefectures of Ding, Qi, and Yi to supply his troops.

-Shortly after, another Khitan army arrived, and Wang Yanqiu and Zhang Yanlang withdrew some distance away from Ding.
-Wang Du and Tunei took the opportunity to chase them to Quyang (曲陽, in modern Baoding), but fell into a trap laid by Wang Yanqiu and were defeated with heavy casualties, forcing them to flee back to Ding.
-Wang Yanqiu also defeated another subsequent wave of Khitan reinforcements, and then put Ding under siege again.
-With Khitan forces discouraged by their defeat at Wang Yanqiu's hands, Ding's situation became difficult.
-As a desperate measure, Wang welcomed one Li Jitao (李繼陶)—a commoner boy that Emperor Zhuangzong had taken on one of his campaigns and adopted as his own son, but whom Emperor Mingzong had sent out of the palace when he took the throne—to Ding, and had him put on the emperor's yellow robe and sit on the city wall, stating to Wang Yanqiu, "This is the son of Emperor Zhuangzong, who is now to be emperor.
+Shortly after, another Khitan army arrived, and Wang Yanqiu and Zhang Yanlang withdrew some distance away from Dingzhou.
+Wang Du and Tunei took the opportunity to chase them to Quyang (曲陽, in modern Baoding), but fell into a trap laid by Wang Yanqiu and were defeated with heavy casualties, forcing them to flee back to Dingzhou.
+Wang Yanqiu also defeated another subsequent wave of Khitan reinforcements, and then put Dingzhou under siege again.
+With Khitan forces discouraged by their defeat at Wang Yanqiu's hands, Dingzhou's situation became difficult.
+As a desperate measure, Wang welcomed one Li Jitao (李繼陶)—a commoner boy that Emperor Zhuangzong had taken on one of his campaigns and adopted as his own son, but whom Emperor Mingzong had sent out of the palace when he took the throne—to Dingzhou, and had him put on the emperor's yellow robe and sit on the city wall, stating to Wang Yanqiu, "This is the son of Emperor Zhuangzong, who is now to be emperor.
 You, Lord, had received the graces from the deceased emperor.
 How can you not think of him?"
 Wang Yanqiu, however, pointed out that this was a useless trick, and did not relent on his attack.